Eye Tracking

 What Is Eye-Tracking?

-Eye tracking is a type of neuromarketing research technique which measures the way that people’s eyes move in order to discover what attracts their interest and attention.
+Eye tracking is a type of neuromarketing research technique which measures the way people’s eyes move in order to discover what attracts their interest and attention.

-There are various ways of eye-tracking, but they all help to understand how consumers perceive the environment, an advertisement or a product and determine what drives their decision to buy or take action.
+There are various ways of eye-tracking, but they all help to understand how consumers perceive the environment, an advertisement or a product, and determine what drives their decision to buy or take action.

 When to use Eye-Tracking

-Eye-Tracking has many uses for neuromarketing and can be used to reveal conscious and unconscious attention towards different aspects of website design, advertisements (including static and video), product packaging, brand logo design, and any other visual aspect of your brand or product that you want to understand better.
+Eye Tracking has many uses for neuromarketing and can be used to reveal conscious and unconscious attention towards different aspects of website design, advertisements (including static and video), product packaging, brand logo design, and any other visual aspect of your brand or product that you want to understand better.

 Ultimately, Eye-Tracking can tell you what aspects of the visual display are grabbing the user’s attention (or are being ignored), what aspects are confusing the user, and how quickly aspects of the visual display are being recognised.
 In addition to being extremely effective in revealing insights related to the conscious and unconscious processing of visual displays, eye-tracking is relatively inexpensive and easy to administer.